Got a new puppy? or planning on getting a new puppy soon.

 You will also learn how to train using positive reinforcement - gentle reward based methods while also learning about why your puppy does the things he/she does - like mouthing, barking, digging - and how you can gently train your puppy to do the things you like.
 You'll also learn about toilet training, providing enrichment, teaching your puppy to be calm and relaxed when home alone plus the daily things like how to brush and bath your puppy, learning about your puppies play style and how to socialise your puppy to the world, dogs and people around them.

-Classes are run at two locations in the inner west - Haberfield Veterinary Hospital and Enfield veterinary Hospital
+Classes are run at three locations in the inner west - Haberfield Veterinary Hospital, Enfield veterinary Hospital and Ryde Veterinary Clinic

-Classes are run Tuesday and Wednesday evenings at 7.30pm at Haberfield Veterinary Hospital.
-Call 9798 0785 to book into class
+Classes are run Tuesday and Wednesday evenings at 7.30 pm Call Haberfield Veterinary Hospital on 9798 0785 to book into class

-Classes are run Tuesday and Thursday evenings at 7.45 pm at Enfield veterinary Hospital.
-Call 9747 3999 to book into class
+Classes are run Tuesday and Thursday evenings at 7.45 pm Call Enfield veterinary Hospital on 9747 3999 to book into class

 Classes are run Thursday evenings at 7.45 pm Call Ryde veterinary Clinic on 9809 4788 to book into class